Last updated on April 24th, 2023 at 02:44 am

 My favorite vegan climbing shoe right now is the Scarpa Furia Air.
 It’s one of the newer shoes to be added to the Scarpa line-up and builds on their popular Furia S model.
 This seriously lightweight performance shoe tips the scales at an unbelievable 150 grams, which makes it the lightest climbing shoe ever made.

 This super-soft, super-flexible shoe gains its vegan status by using a combination of perforated Microsuede and Alcantara, a leather alternative most commonly used in sports car interiors.
 These materials not only help keep the shoe lightweight but also contribute to superior breathability compared to other synthetic climbing shoes.

 The Furia Air comes with all the latest shoe technology you would expect from this Italian climbing powerhouse, including Scarpa’s unique toe and heel rand tech, all of which help maintain the shoe’s tension and laser precision.

 Combined with a minimalist ¼ outsole of Vibram XS Grip 2, the flexibility and sensitivity that Furia Air delivers are second to none.
 This is a serious sending machine perfect for sport climbing or bouldering.

 BEST FOR BOULDERING

 One of the more recent additions to their line-up that has caught the attention of bouldering fanatics and vegan climbers alike is the Evolv Phantom.
 Partly due to being championed by the legendary boulder Daniel Woods, partly because of its unique shape, this super aggressive climbing shoe is turning plenty of heads in the world of bouldering.

-The Phantom built on many of the great features I loved on the now discontinued Evolv Agro.
+The Phantom is built on many of the great features I loved on the now-discontinued Evolv Agro.
 The new closure uses a 6 hook-and-loop system which allows you to dial in the fit across your forefoot and eliminate hotspots within the shoe.
 The Dark Spine heel has also been refined with a less bulky 2mm outsole for increased sensitivity, yet offers protection to the calcaneus bone.
 The Phantoms upper, like the Agro, is made from Evolv’s synthetic material, dubbed Synthratek VK.

 Five Ten NIAD VCS